 If you take a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen or naproxen to treat your rheumatoid arthritis, you are at risk for stomach problems.

 These drugs can cause stomach ulcers, which could in turn make the stomach bleed or form a hole in its wall.

-When taking an NSAID, report any tummy pain, black or bloody bowel movements, or nausea to your doctor.
+When taking an NSAID, report any tummy pain, black or bloody bowel movements, or nausea to your doctor right away.

 7. High fever and other signs of infection

 Another problem from rheumatoid arthritis treatment is infection related to biologic drugs such as certolizumab (Cimzia), etanercept (Enbrel), adalimumab (Humira), infliximab (Remicade), and golimumab (Simponi),

 The most telling sign of an infection is high fever (greater than 101 or 102 degrees Fahrenheit), Bathon says.
 Others are an unexplained cough, or an area of the skin that is extremely hot, red, swollen, or more painful than usual.

-This type of infection can spread very quickly and is usually tough to control since rheumatoid arthritis patients have compromised immune systems to begin with.
-That gives them a lower tolerance for fever, Bathon says.
+This type of infection can spread very quickly and is usually tough to control, because rheumatoid arthritis patients have compromised immune systems to begin with.
+That gives them a lower tolerance for infection, Bathon says.

 If you suspect an infection, see a doctor immediately, even if it means a trip to the ER, she says.